Back to English Hornbill

 Answer-

-The pairs of opposites found in the poem include:
+The pairs of opposites found in the poem are: